We celebrate Alister’s first year.

 I am a stay at home mom, and I’m blessed my husband has a steady job, but all the money gets eaten up by bills, and so this business pays for the extra’s we enjoy as a family.
 I enjoy the mental break from being a mommy and the wonderful friends I’ve made through this business.

 With Lilla Rose you can be a casual stylist, buying products at a discount.
 A part-time stylists, earning a little money for extra family expenses or other needs.
 Or a full-time stylists, looking to sell Lilla Rose and build a team, earning bonuses and rewards as you advance.
 There is an option just right for you!

-How many days a week does the average consultant work?
+How many days a week does the average stylist work?

 How much money would I make working this business?

 How much money does it cost to get my business started?